Quitzelcoat/Portfolio/README.md

 5. Now for the about section create the vertical line on the right for the about page.
 (Done)
 6. Create Tools & Skills card and fix and design the page.
 (Done)
 7. Make skills types spinning animation.
 (Done)
 8. On the project page make the cards interactive and also the btns.
-Add the scroll down as well on the right bottom.
+(Done)
 9. Down the project create the cards for all the projects but this time small just for animation purposes.
 And design all.
 10. Create a typography page showing the colors used on the website and what each color represents.
 11. Make cards of the colors as well.